Net neutrality by country: United Kingdom

 Net neutrality legislation applies in the United Kingdom as a result of the European Union's adoption of net neutrality legislation in 2015.

 In comparison to the United States, the debate concerning Net Neutrality is one that has not received much attention in the United Kingdom.
 The officials merely refer to such a concept as an open internet, as net neutrality is a term used originally in American politics.
 While it does seem to be a non-issue in the UK, there is indeed a defining characteristic in the neutrality debate there, as the arguments are often shaped by regulators.
 Also, these arguments are often influenced by the discourse of other countries in Europe, so much of the discussions that the UK has about open internet will be linked with those of other European countries listed on this page.

 In 2007, Plusnet was using deep packet inspection to implement limits and differential charges for peer-to-peer, file transfer protocol, and online game traffic.
 However, their network management philosophy was made clear for each package they sold, and was consistent between different websites.

 In 2021 Ofcom, the country's communications regulator, announced a review of net neutrality.
 The UK's departure from the European Union in 2020 and issues associated with the COVID-19 pandemic in the United Kingdom allowed network owners to make a case for change.
-In light of this, the Retained EU Law Bill proposes repealing the remaining EU laws in the UK by the end of December 2023, including the Open Internet Access Regulations 2016 and the E-commerce Regulations 2002.
-If implemented, this would end net neutrality in the UK and allow broadband providers to prioritise or demote traffic at will.
+In light of this, the Retained EU Law Bill proposed repealing the remaining EU laws in the UK by the end of December 2023, including the Open Internet Access Regulations 2016 and the E-commerce Regulations 2002.
+If implemented, this would have ended net neutrality in the UK and allowed broadband providers to prioritise or demote traffic at will.
+This however did not end up affecting net neutrality within the UK.
+With Ofcom having published a page on monitoring compliance of the now-domestic net neutrality laws in 2024, this page also includes reports on their work and findings in regard to monitoring net neutrality up to 2023.